Dougie Muego (first published in 2017 and revised January 2026)

 Our verdict?
 Well yeah- OK, it’s not Mendls “Courtesan au chocolat” but it was very, very seriously good none the less.

-To me this whole redevelopment is a successful hi-tec intervention which matched the scale of this grand old building.
+To me this whole redevelopment is a successful hi-tec intervention which matches and in some cases surpasses the scale of this grand old building.

 Throughout our visit we had the feeling that this was a renovation which has “been properly done”.
 The ambition of the design and quality of the work speaks for itself.
 It was also sensitive to the feel and history of the building and the wishes of Leipzigers.